Table of Contents

-There is something magical about this flatbread: everybody will love it, so get your oven ready to bake it over and over again.
-In Apulian bakeries it is made early in the morning and its perfume pleasantly spreads all along the streets.
-Just imagine what may happens in hour house: your neighbors can’t resist, they will ring your doorbell: “Can we come in?”.
+Everything!
+There’s something magical about this flatbread—everybody loves it, so get your oven ready to bake it over and over again.
+In Apulian bakeries, it is made early in the morning where its fragrance pleasantly floats through the streets.

-The recipe wants a slightly unusual dough …
+The recipe calls for a slightly unusual dough

-- Potatoes are essential because their precious starch makes the dough fluffy and soft.
-The percentage ranges from 10 to 20% of the total weight; it varies according to the quantity of the other ingredients: they have to be all well-balanced.
-Too many potatoes make the dough difficult to be kneaded, and baked correctly, hence flatbread gets indigestible.
-Of you don’t add any potatoes, you will bake toothsome flatbread, but it won’t be as fluffy as Apulian flatbread.
-Potatoes keep it soft up to 3, 4 days;
+- Potatoes are essential in this recipe because their starch makes the dough fluffy and soft.
+Too many potatoes make the dough difficult to be kneaded and baked correctly.
+However, if you don’t add any potatoes, you will have a delicious flatbread, but it won’t be as fluffy as the Apulian flatbread.
+Potatoes keep it soft for up to 3 – 4 days and are important to this recipe;

-- Finely-ground semolina which fits bakery products; it makes the dough more rustic and, along with flour type 0 or 00, favors the rising process and imparts a nice yellowish hue;
+- Finely ground semolina makes the dough more rustic, which along with all-purpose flour helps the rising process and imparts a yellowish hue;

-- You are thinking about using ANY oil, aren’t you!
-Definitely not!
-Only extra virgin olive oil can be used in the dough and to oil the baking tray.
-It delivers a stronger and unique taste; moreover, it makes the surface deliciously crunchy with a soft and fluffy center; never use lard!
+- Only extra virgin olive oil can be used in the dough and to grease the baking tray.
+It delivers a strong and unique taste; moreover, it makes the surface deliciously crunchy with a soft and fluffy center.
+Don’t use any other oil.

-Every bite has got a different taste and texture- the center deliciously tastes olives and tomatoes; the edges (rigorously golden brown and crunchy) are very savory.
-The tomato natural juice makes the texture wet and soft; the bottom, succulently soaked with extra virgin olive oil: it is the crunchiest and most tempting part of any good flatbreads, so homogenous to be enjoyed at every morsel- a symphony of different tastes.
-So, you will eat three different kinds of flatbread in one!
+Every bite has a different taste and texture.
+The middle part tastes deliciously of olives and tomatoes and the golden-brown edges are very savory and crunchy.
+The natural juices from the tomato make the texture soft and moist, while the bottom crust, soaked with extra virgin olive oil, is the crunchiest and most tempting part of all.
+It’s a symphony of different tastes where you experience three different kinds of flatbread in one bite.

 Before getting started